 - The 2nd strip that comes with the monoblock so that you have both the RGB 12V and aRGB option was used in the shroud area underneath the D5 to give it some under glow.
 This seemed fitting considering the GPU.

 - The front 3 fans are pressure mounted using dense foam on either side of the fans.
-The S2 Vision has some changes in the front that make a 420 impossible yet comes with
+The S2 Vision has some changes in the front that make a 420 impossible, yet it comes with 140mm fans.

 - Slapping a 3950X in there for sure.